MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

 === Effects of the surroundings

-The first hypothesis claims that direct #gls("ptp") communication between #gls("ios") devices depends on the surroundings and functions worse in crowded areas.
-Data shows that this is not the case in general, although when a pack of people walked between the devices transfer speed got seemingly worse which can also be seen at increased outliers of #gls("rtt") in the inner city.
+The first hypothesis claims that direct #gls("ptp") #gls("awdl") communication between #gls("ios") devices depends on the surroundings and functions worse in crowded areas.
+Data shows that this is not the case in general, although when a pack of people walked between the devices transfer speed got seemingly worse which can also be seen at increased outliers of #gls("rtt") and Jitter in the inner city.

 #figure(
   image("/figures/speed_scenario.png", width: 75%),